 Many Mongols later aspired to recreate the ‘glories’ of Genghis’s conquests of Asia.
 Timur or Tamerlane ➚ (1336-1405) came closest to achieving this.
 Although not a direct descendent of Genghis he adopted many of his tactics.
 He succeeded in building an Empire in Central Asia (roughly the area of the Ilkhanate) he had plans to conquer China and Europe but died before they came to fruition.

-One of the lasting impacts of the Mongol conquest was on Central Asia.
-With millions dead vast tracts of farmland reverted to wild steppe.
+One of the lasting impacts of the Mongol conquest was in central Asia; with millions dead vast tracts of farmland reverted to wild steppe.
 Many cities were destroyed and never rebuilt.
-The turmoil moved the center of civilization away from Central Asia to the south and west.
+The turmoil moved the center of civilization away from central Asia to the south and west.
 It is strange how such a brutal episode holds more interest than many other great achievements.
 Statues and memorials of Genghis litter Mongolia, he is a figure still proudly acclaimed despite all the brutal slaughter.
 For the millions who died it was an unmitigated disaster.
-If the Mongols had succeeding in conquering Europe it may well have caused a new Dark Age setting back the progress of civilization.
+If the Mongols had succeeding in conquering Europe it may well have instigated a new Dark Age ➚ setting back the progress of civilization.

 In China the history of the Yuan or Mongol dynasty is described in a separate section on this web site.
 As far as ordinary Chinese were concerned the Mongol rulers brought about remarkably little change and were soon gone.

 I wrote this piece after reading James Chambers's book on Genghis Khan and becoming confused as to where the events took place - it has no maps.
 I also watched a DVD Genghis: The Legend of the Ten ➚ (2012) which gave some fresh insights into how the Mongol army operated.
 I thought I'd create a page with maps showing the progress of the Mongol Quest.
 This proved more difficult than expected partly because contemporary records are so thin on the ground.